How investigators say the killings of two University of South Florida students unfolded

 (CNN) — As the suspect accused of killing two doctoral students in Florida faces murder charges, authorities have laid out disturbing and grisly details surrounding the students’ disappearance.

 Zamil Limon and Nahida Bristy, both 27 and originally from Bangladesh, were last seen nearly two weeks ago in Tampa.
-Limon’s body was found a week later, and investigators believe Bristy was also killed.
-Her body has not been found.
+Limon’s body was found a week later.
+Two days after that, Bristy’s heavily decomposed remains were found.

 Hisham Abugharbieh, Limon’s roommate, has been charged with two counts of first-degree premeditated murder with a weapon in the deaths of the students.
 A judge ruled Tuesday he will remain in detention as he awaits trial.